New PTO president meeting the principal

 As part of his leadership role, the school principal should attend all PTO meetings, including those scheduled in the evenings with the larger parent community.
 The principal’s non-attendance can be a reflection of relationship and communication needs.
 However, it can also be as simple as a scheduling issue.
 By putting the 30-minute monthly PTO president/school principal meetings and the monthly board meetings on the master school calendar before the beginning of the school year, the tone and expectation for collaboration and communication is established clearly up front.

-If this problem develops during the school year, however, the PTO president should make an appointment with the principal to explain how important it is to have his presence at meetings in order to maintain positive and open communication and relationships between the parents and the school.
+If this problem develops during the school year, however, the PTO president should make an appointment with the principal to explain how important it is to have his presence at meetings to maintain positive and open communication and relationships between the parents and the school.
 (I would think a school leader would know this but may need a reminder.)
 By appealing to the principal’s sense of commitment to the greater good of children and families, I cannot imagine this problem persisting.